vishvAsa/kAvyam/laxyam/padyam/shrIvaiShNava-kRtam/venkaTanAthaH/stotram/nyAsa-tilakam/sarva-prastutiH.md

 **Commentary**

-In the previous slOkam, Sva nishtai performed by an eminently qualified adhikAri was covered.
-In this slOkam, AchArya nishtai is the subject matter.
+In the previous shloka, Sva nishtai performed by an eminently qualified adhikAri was covered.
+In this shloka, AchArya nishtai is the subject matter.
 In this mode of performance of one’s Prapatthi, AchAryan performs the Bhara SamarpaNam on behalf of the Mumukshu \(One who desires Moksham\).
 After Prapatthi, they 46 become VisEsha abhimAna vishaya BhUthar \(special objects of abhimAnam\) for You and develop intense ruchi for Kaimkaryam to You and Your Devi and constantly enjoy reflections on Your anantha kalyANa guNams.
 All the other PrapannAs have You as their upAyam; AchArya nishtAs on the other hand consider their AchAryan as their upAyam and upEyam.
 Swamy ParAsara Bhattar says in this context \(AchArya nishtai\): “my burden was made Yours by the AchAryAs; and I too uttered the words spelling out SaraNaagathy”.
 The result is that adiyEn enjoys the fruits of Prapatthi and engage in AchArya and BhAgavatha Kaimkaryams.
 It is a blessed state to be\!
 Swamy Desikan states that he too wishes to enjoy that blessed state.
 </details>